syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-change-the-caption-text.md

 ---
 layout: post
-title: How to change the caption text
+title: How to change the caption text | WindowsForms | Syncfusion
 description: How to change the caption text
 platform: WindowsForms
 control: GridGrouping